Shanghai is one of the world’s most forward-thinking cities and the largest city in China when it comes to population.

 Gain Incredible Views from Oriental Pearl Shanghai TV Tower

-A landmark of the city and one of the most recognisable and futuristic structures in Shanghai is the Oriental Pearl TV Tower.
+A landmark of the city and one of the most recognizable and futuristic structures in Shanghai is the Oriental Pearl TV Tower.

 The 153-floor tower completed in the mid-1990s illuminates at night with bright LED sequences, which can be seen throughout the city.